wenijinew/eu.tmux/README.md

 * `M-Left` - select the left window. (if in the first window, then go to last window)
 * `M-Right` - select the right window. (if in the last window, then go to first window)
 * `M-l` - select the previous working window.
-* `M-j` - go to the left pane in the same horizontal level. if no more left, then go to the last pane in the same hozontal level.
+* `M-j` - go to the left pane in the same horizontal level. if no more left, then go to the last pane in the same horizontal level.
-* `M-k` - go to the downward pane in the same vertial level. if no more downward pane, then go to the first pane in the same vertial level.
+* `M-k` - go to the downward pane in the same vertical level. if no more downward pane, then go to the first pane in the same vertical level.

 ## Configuration File